JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/README_en-US.md

 2. Unplug all the USB flash drives from the router except the target one.

 3. Login the router by `ssh` and run the line of code below to finish installation.
-If you want to install the system offline, please refer to the [How to use](./How_to_Use_en-US.md#Installation-Offline).
+If you want to [install the system offline](./How_to_Use_en-US.md#Installation-Offline), please refer to the *How to use*.

    > **Notice**
    >